swillrich/eimma/README.md

 # eimma

+## Run all services

+To run all services the docker-compose.yml file consists of, type `docker-compose up -d` (-d means running in daemon mode)

 ## Serve the Exchange Api

 To build the docker exchange-api image, `docker build -t eimma-exchange-api -f eimma/exchange-api/Dockerfile .`